 Bakersfield homes are relatively inexpensive compared to the rest of the state and housing remains affordable to the majority of the population.
 Prestige Properties expertise is the luxury home market in Bakersfield.
 Some of these developments include: Seven Oaks, Brighton Estates, Brimhall Classics, Masterpiece Estates, Landmark Estates, Blackwood Estates, Old Stockdale, Stockdale Estates, Rio Bravo, Bakersfield Country Club, and Talladega among others.
 Bakersfield has been known for being a fast-growing city and has seen its population more than triple over nearly 30 years from about 105,000 in 1980 to 347,000 in 2010.
 In Oct.
 2013, Bakersfield was found to be the number 2 city for real estate investment.
-The average home cost for Jan.
-2015 is approximately 233,000.00 with a median sales price of 211,000.00.
-There are approximately 550 homes for sale between the prices of 250,000 and 700,000 dollars.
+The average home cost in 2022 was 391,000.00.

 Bakersfield is nestled between the Sequoia National Forest and the Sierra Nevada Mountains.
 Approximately 1 and 1/2 hours north of Los Angeles, 4 hrs south of San Francisco, and 4 hours west of Las Vegas, the Bakersfield area is home to several outdoor activities including whitewater rafting, off highway vehicle riding, and hiking.
 Bakersfield is also known for its many sporting enthusiasts.
 According to the U.S. Census Bureau, the city has a total area of 143.6 sq miles.